 The Group's investments in associates are accounted for under the equity method of accounting.
 An associate is an entity in which the Group has significant influence, and which is neither a subsidiary nor an interest in a joint venture.
 Significant influence is the power to participate in the financial and operating policy decisions of the investee but is not control or joint control over those policies.
 Under the equity method, an investment in an associate is initially recognised in the consolidated statement of financial position at cost and adjusted thereafter to recognise the Group's share of the profit or loss and other comprehensive income of the associate.
-When the Group's share of losses of an associate exceeds the Group's net investment in the associate (which includes any long-term interests that, in substance, form part of the Group's net investment in the associate.
-Any excess of the cost of acquisition over the Group's share of the net fair value of the identifiable assets, liabilities and contingent liabilities over the date of acquisition is recognised as goodwill, which is included within the carrying amount of the investment.
-Any excess of the Group's share of the net fair value of the group's share of the net fair value of the group's share of the net fair value of the group's share of the net fair value of the group's share of the net fair value of the group's share of the net fair value of the group's share of the net fair value of the group's share of the net fair value of the group's share of the net fair value of the group's share of the net fair value of the group's share of the net fair value of the group's share of the net fair value of the identifiable assets, liabilities and contingent liabilities over the cost of acquisition, after reassessment, is recognised immediately in profit or loss.
+When the Group's share of losses of an associate exceeds the Group's interest in that associate (which includes any long-term interests that, in substance, form part of the Group's net investment in the associate), the Group discontinues recognising its share of further losses.
+Additional losses are recognised only to the extent that the Group has incurred legal or constructive obligations or made payments on behalf of the associate.
+Any excess of the cost of acquisition over the Group's share of the net fair value of the identifiable assets, liabilities and contingent liabilities of an associate recognised at the date of acquisition is recognised as goodwill, which is included within the carrying amount of the investment.
+Any excess of the Group's share of the net fair value of the identifiable assets, liabilities and contingent liabilities over the cost of acquisition, after reassessment, is recognised immediately in profit or loss.